 Additionally, Pandas allow selecting the data subset from the DataFrame.
 For example, the DataFrame has three columns, but you may choose to display only two of them.
 This is useful when you have a large DataFrame but need to show only a part for data analysis purposes.

 As you can see in the figure above, we have specified the column names within the double braces.
 It tells the interpreter to select the data from those two columns and display it on the panel.
+This is how to turn JSON to DataFrame.

 One of the most common use cases with Python DataFrames is importing and exporting data to and from files (mostly CSV and TXT).